paulsinclair51/briteTest/docs/md/Runner_Reference.md

 For a list of other documents and the repository layout, see the Documentation Guide.

-For a glossary of terms, see the Glossary Referenced.
+For a glossary of terms, see the Glossary Reference.

 A printer-friendly PDF file for this document is available.